 Trial Advocacy: Advanced Trial Preparation (2hrs) 9263

-Contact Professors Wren, L. Fraley, Powell, or Lens for additional information.
+Contact Professors Wren, L. Fraley, or Powell for additional information.